 He/she is just immature.
 Everyone in the family participates in this lie.
 “He will grow up.
 He is just young,” his parents, my parents, our friends and I would assert.
 The benefit to this lie is that it is true.
-After all, a narcissist is stuck at the emotional age of a two year old.
+After all, a narcissist is stuck at the emotional age of a two-year-old.
 The lie is in the belief that time will cure narcissism.
 Perhaps for a few?
-After all, I don’t claim to know all narcissists.
+After all, I don’t claim to know all narcissistic people.
 But I do know that narcissists do not seem to achieve the normal maturational milestones that most humans do.
-If you are waiting around for your narcissist to grow up, you will waste decades on that futile hope.
+If you are waiting around for your narcissistic partner to grow up, you will waste decades on that futile hope.

 I can handle the abuse.
 The wrongheadedness of this lie should be self-evident.
 We were never meant to handle abuse.
 We were meant for a life lived in love and fruitfulness.
 And no one can handle abuse indefinitely.
 It will catch up with you.
 Your body will start to give out.
 Your heart will forget joy.
 Your mind will live in a state of fog in order to keep you from seeing what is there.
 I was sick for years.
 Immediately after I left, my health was restored.
 So now, I proudly assert, “I can’t handle abuse.
 I love myself too much to expose myself to it.”

 Kids are resilient.
 No, they are not.
 If they were, psychologists would go out of business.
 Childhood trauma surfaces later and is devastating.
 Children do not have the self-awareness or power to assert their pain and fear in abusive circumstances.
-Instead they learn that they are powerless, that making mommy or daddy happy is their job, and that they are not worthy of love.
+Instead, they learn that they are powerless, that making mommy or daddy happy is their job, and that they are not worthy of love.
 Those are formulas for a miserable adulthood, and yet, keeping them in that situation made me a party to it.
-If nothing else, do not fool yourself that somehow you can shield them from the effects of your partner’s narcissism.
+If nothing else, don’t fool yourself that somehow you can shield them from the effects of your narcissistic partner.
 No one else has and you can’t either.

 If you recognize these lies you tell yourself in order to keep yourself going, it might be time to reconsider some things.
 Truth can be so painful.
 I have been there, on my own with four little girls, two thousand miles from my family.
 But God led me out of the narcissistic wilderness, and I am so grateful.
 I wake up, and I no longer wonder if my husband is going to have a good day or a bad day.
 I swept up all the eggshells from the floor and can say what I mean without fearing a violent response.
 I live a normal life, and so do my daughters.
 I even plan for the future, knowing that I have one.
-So I guess the one thing I learned is that the Red Sea parts for us all, if God is the one leading us out.
+I learned the Red Sea parts for us if we step out in faith.